 Any professional interested in anatomy: body and movement professionals (dancers, Pilates and Yoga instructors, educators and sports coaches…), manual therapists (physiotherapists, osteopaths, chiropractors, podiatrists …), masseurs, doctors, artists, etc. No prior dissection experience is required.

-All participants will dissect at the same time (between 5 and 6 maximun per cadaver).
+All participants will dissect at the same time (between 7 and 8 maximun per cadaver).
 Several cadavers will be exposed at the same time.
 This will allow one to observe differences between the same anatomical structures from one subject to another.
-Each participant will receive approximately one month before the beginning of the workshop the dissector’s manual (about twenty pages in pdf format) written by Todd Garcia, the Laboratory director.

 The course consists of the complete dissection of a body, from skin to bones.
 Fasciae will be highlighted as well as the nerves, the vascular system, the different muscles, layers and muscle groups.
 The abdominal viscera and their attachments will be identified, as well as the thoracic organs.
 The cranial box will be opened, the brain and spinal cord exposed.
 Each participant will be able to focus on their own area of interest.

-Each morning, Todd Garcia will present the days objectives and will provide explanations of the dissected structures at the appropriate time.
+Each morning, Todd Garcia will present the days objectives and will provide a dissection demonstration of the structures covered during the day.
 Todd Garcia’s interventions will be translated into French.

 - Todd Garcia: director of the Laboratories of Anatomical Enlightenment, professor of human anatomy for the Department of Emergency Medicine at Front Range Community College (Boulder, Colorado, USA), has been teaching anatomy for 15 years (with over 10,000 hours of dissection to his credit).

-- Pierre Tessier: manager of Centre 5, teacher of “physiology of posture and movement”, student at the University of Edinburgh (PgDip in Human Anatomy), organizer of the dissection class.
+- Pierre Tessier: manager of Centre 5, PgDip in Human Anatomy, student in MSc (Clinical Anatomy) at the Hull York Medical School (UK) , organizer of the dissection class.